 Why life insurance?

-Life insurance allows you to provide financially for your loved ones after you’re gone.
-Since your family will likely face the loss of your income, funeral costs, mortgage payments and a wide variety of other expenses, a policy may help meet their financial needs.
-Whole life or Term Life insurance policies are two of the most common types of policies used to cover basic needs.
+Life insurance allows you to provide for your loved ones financially after you’re gone.
+Your family will likely face the loss of your income, yet gain added expenses like funeral costs, outstanding debt and potential outstanding medical bills.
+A whole or term life policy may provide the financial means to cover those expenses.

 Term life insurance

-Term life insurance provides protection for a specific timeframe, or term such as 10-, 15-, 20-, 25- or 30 years.
+Term life insurance provides protection for a specific time frame or term such as 10, 15, 20, 25 or 30 years.
 Providers consider your age and the need you want to cover.
 If you die during that term, death benefits will be paid to your named beneficiaries.
 However, once the term is over, the policy expires.
 The death benefit though, remains the same throughout the life of the policy.
 Also, your premium amount never changes.
-Typically, you can obtain a larger amount of death benefit for a lower premium with term insurance than whole life.
+Typically, you can obtain a larger amount of death benefit for a lower premium with term insurance rather than whole life.